uyuni-project/uyuni/testsuite/docs/optional.md

 ```
 are executed only when there is a private network.

+#### JeOS minion

+The JeOS minion can be reached only from the proxy and
+via the private network.
+The proxy reboots it through SSH
+and then triggers a complete reinstallation
+with the help of PXE.

 If you do not want a JeOS minion, do not define `JEOSMAC`
 environment variable before you run the testsuite.
 That's all.
 If you want a JeOS minion, make this variable contain